How to Get Started With Strength Training

 The horizontal pull is a great exercise for your biceps, traps, and lats.

-I recommend two exercises for the horizontal pull based on where you will be doing these exercises.
+I recommend two horizontal pull exercises based on where you will be doing them.
 One is body weight (the TRX row), and the other is the seated cable row if you have access to a gym.

-Click here for even more horizontal puling exercises.
+Click here for even more horizontal pulling exercises.

 Horizontal Press

-You probably will recognize this exercise as a push-up or bench press.
+You will probably recognize this exercise as a push-up or a bench press.
 The horizontal press works the deltoids (delts), pectorals (pecs), and triceps.

-Again I will recommend two different exercises for learning the horizontal press based on your access to gym equipment or if you will be doing at-home workouts.
+Again, I will recommend two different exercises for learning the horizontal press, depending on your access to gym equipment or whether you will be doing at-home workouts.
 The first to learn is the push-up, and the second is the bench press.

-The push-up can be made easier by doing them on an elevated surface such as placing your hands on the counter.
+The push-up can be made easier by doing it on an elevated surface, such as placing your hands on the counter.
 The lower the surface your hands are on will make the exercise more challenging.
 Be sure to have a firm footing so you don’t slip.

 Click here for even more horizontal pushing exercises.